This post was updated in August 2019.

-Tokyo itinerary day 1: highlights
+Tokyo itinerary day 1

 We started our Tokyo sightseeing day in the afternoon (having just arrived from a long flight, I really needed to take a short nap before hitting the crowded streets).
 We visited two of Tokyo’s neighborhoods on our first day: Kagurazaka and Shibuya.

-Kagurazaka: a very cute neighborhood in the midst of Tokyo, known for its geisha houses and French cafes.
+A very cute neighborhood in the midst of Tokyo, known for its geisha houses and French cafes.
 Kagurazaka was a great place to start exploring!

-Shibuya crossing: probably the most famous pedestrian crossing in the world.
+In Shibuya you can find what is probably the most famous pedestrian crossing in the world.
 Of course we had to visit this iconic place in busy Shibuya.
 What’s nice is that a couple of streets from the crossing there aren’t that many people at all.

-Tokyo itinerary day 2: highlights
+Tokyo itinerary day 2

 Our jet-lag was a little better and thus we headed out around 10am.
 First stop was breakfast with yummy shrimp tempura (more details about food in Tokyo further on in this post), the rest of the day we wandered through the different areas of Tokyo (Ueno, Asakusa and Akihabara).

-Asakusa: a beautiful and historic neighborhood in Tokyo.
+Asakusa is a beautiful and historic neighborhood in Tokyo.
 I loved strolling around this charming area!

-Akihabara: Akihabara is one of the more quirky neighborhoods of Tokyo.
+Akihabara is one of the more quirky neighborhoods of Tokyo.
 Well, it’s actually a little crazy: neon all over the place, noise and jingles coming from the countless electronic shops, people everywhere…

-Tokyo itinerary day 3: highlights
+Tokyo itinerary day 3

 I walked all the way from Asakusa to the Tokyo Sky tree and this was one of my favorite activities in Tokyo.
-For me, walking around is the best way to feel the vibe of a city and really get to know the place.
+For me, walking around is the best way to feel the vibe of a city and really get to know the place!

 Unfortunately I couldn’t see Mount Fuji (on a very clear day you can) but I could make out the Yokohama Landmark Tower, located 33 km away!
 It was also fun to spot a couple of places we visited the days before.

 I really liked the vibe in Roppongi Hills, there were cute cafes and nice boutiques.
 In Harajuku on the other hand, the amount of designer stores was overwhelming!

 Want to read more about Tokyo?
 Check out this article with lot’s of Tokyo pictures!